 My open door policy.
+I want you to succeed in this class.
 I'm happy to talk with you at any time about the readings, assignments, and any other aspect of the course.
 Just talk to me after class, send me an email, or arrange to meet with me outside class.
 COME TO MY OFFICE HOURS!
 My highest compliments from students have always come from the one-on-one help I give outside of class.
-In addition to teaching, I've worked as a professional writer and editor for the past 15 years.
-Please don't make me take all of my experience with me to the grave!
+In addition to teaching, I've worked as a professional writer and editor for the past 20 years.
+I'm here to mentor you and help you transition into the workplace.
+Come talk to me!

 Contacting me.
 Please use email to contact me (I don't check voice messages and I don't answer the phone if I'm busy).
-I generally respond to emails immediately.
-I check email at 10 am and 3 pm Monday-Thursday and 3pm on Fridays.
+I check email at 10 am and 2 pm Monday-Thursday and 3pm on Fridays.
 So, don't expect a response from a panicked email sent at midnight about an assignment due the next day.